Héctor Quiñones

-Hector Quiñones (born 17 March 1992), known as Quiño, is a Colombian football defender who plays for América de Cali.
+Hector Quiñones (born 17 March 1992), known as Quiño, is a retired Colombian football defender.

 Club

 Early career

 Hector was part of the youth academy of Deportivo Cali.
 After making his debut in 2010, he played with them for a single season where they won the Copa Colombia in his debut year.
 Eventually, he transferred to Junior de Barranquilla where he became a stand out, attracting foreign scouts.
 Which led to being signed by F.C.
 Porto during the winter transfer in 2012.

 Porto

 For the remainder of the 2012-2013 season, Héctor spent most of his playing appearances with Porto's B team.
 After 10 appearances, on 23 February 2013, Quiñones made his first performance, for Porto's first team.
 It was a game against Rio Ave, which Porto won by 2-0.
 Despite making only one appearance for the 2012-13 season, Porto went on to win the league title.